Christopher-Loynes/DisasterDetectionTool/README.md

     - *Confusion matrices*
     - *Review of misclassified tweets*

-  - *DBSCAN* algorithm is evaluated using tweets classified by both text classifiers
+  - *DBSCAN* algorithm is evaluated using tweets classified by both text classifiers:
     - Performance is evaluated after adjusting `eps` and `min_samples` parameter values
     -  `eps`: radius (input is KM)
     - `min_samples`: minimum number of tweets in specified radius to detect a disaster